 The Science Fair Committee reserves the right to disallow a demonstration that they feel comprises the safety of people or property.

-There are 3 options for entries - Technology Project, Science Experimental Project or Creative STEAM Project.
+There are 3 options for entries - Technology Project, Traditional Life Science Project or Design Challenge.
 See below for details on each.

 Each category will have different judging criteria.
-If you have any questions about the criteria please contact email@example.com
+If you have any questions about the criteria please contact Tiffany at email@example.com.

 The technology project consists of building a Rube Goldberg Machine for a showcase.
 If you enjoy making things and want a chance to learn more about simple machine physics as you design and build an imaginative and fun contraption.
 Remember, this contest is about your creativity and resourcefulness as well as your understanding of simple machines.